Updated: Feb 28

 What Is Winter Sowing?

-The term "winter sowing" generally involves planting seeds in clear or semi clear containers (most commonly used is milk jugs) early in the spring (generally February or March) and leaving them outdoors until it's time to transplant them.
+The term "winter sowing" generally involves planting seeds in clear or semi clear containers (most commonly used is milk jugs) early in the spring (often February or March) and leaving them outdoors until it's time to transplant them.
 Winter sown plants stay outdoors through frost, snow, and cold.
 The container works as a sort of mini greenhouse, protecting plants from wind and causing them to germinate sooner.

 The winter sowing method works best with cold tolerant plants.
 See below for a list of the best seeds for winter sowing.